giampaolo/psutil/docs/api.rst

     If *attrs* argument is not passed all public read only attributes are assumed.
-    *ad_value* is the value which gets assigned to a dict key in case :class:`AccessDenied` or :class:`ZombieProcess` exception is raised when retrieving that particular process information.
+    *ad_value* is the value which gets assigned to a dict key in case :exc:`AccessDenied` or :exc:`ZombieProcess` exception is raised when retrieving that particular process information.
     Internally, :meth:`as_dict` uses :meth:`oneshot` context manager so there's no need you use it also.